MEET

 Handicraft exports generate significant year-round income.

-Food systems are the backbone of rural communities.
+Food production is the backbone of rural communities.